Fairness (machine learning): Equal confusion fairness

+The notion of equal confusion fairness requires the confusion matrix of a given decision system to have the same distribution when computed stratified over all sensitive characteristics.

 Social welfare function

 Some scholars have proposed defining algorithmic fairness in terms of a social welfare function.
 They argue that using a social welfare function enables an algorithm designer to consider fairness and predictive accuracy in terms of their benefits to the people affected by the algorithm.
 It also allows the designer to trade off efficiency and equity in a principled way.
-Sendhil Mullainathan has stated that algorithm designers should use social welfare functions in order to recognize absolute gains for disadvantaged groups.
+Sendhil Mullainathan has stated that algorithm designers should use social welfare functions to recognize absolute gains for disadvantaged groups.
 For example, a study found that using a decision-making algorithm in pretrial detention rather than pure human judgment reduced the detention rates for Blacks, Hispanics, and racial minorities overall, even while keeping the crime rate constant.